greyballarini/greyballarini.github.io/_posts/2026-05-07-Project-Report.md

 4. BONUS: Don't be afraid of the buzzer!
 I was worried about connecting the buzzer and the button to different pins instead of connecting them to each other, but I ended up finding the coding of this pretty straight forward.
 I think a good tip to myself this entire class would have been to believe in myself more.

 Citations:
-Thank you to Grumpy_Mike on Arduino.cc for explaining how to increase the frequency of a buzzer. https://forum.arduino.cc/t/how-do-you-increment-the-frequency-of-a-piezo-buzzer-for-a-specific-range/416823
+Thank you to Grumpy_Mike on Arduino.cc for explaining how to code this kind of buzzer behavior. https://forum.arduino.cc/t/how-do-you-increment-the-frequency-of-a-piezo-buzzer-for-a-specific-range/416823